Losing a loved one is never easy.

 - Burial services or cremation ($1,000 or more)

-Cremations, particularly direct cremations, are becoming more popular because they are much cheaper than burials.
+Cremations, particularly direct cremations, are some options that are becoming more popular because they are much cheaper than burials, which also provides a similar experience.

 Alternative End-of-Life Options